P4-vSwitch/vagrant/README.md

 ### Setup Virtual Machines (VMs)

-There are three virtual machines: (1) Switch, (2) Generator, and (3) Receiver.
+There are three virtual machines: Switch, Generator, and Receiver.
 The Generator sends traffic to the switch on its `eth1` interface, the switch then processes the packet based on the configured P4 program and sends it out to the receiver on its `eth2` interface.
-The receiver receives the traffic and displays the stats on the screen.
+The receiver receives the traffic and displays stats on the screen.

 Clone the `vagrant` repository.